 Do not make the same mistake I made with my blueberries one year.
 I added sulfur to the soil expecting the pH to drop.
 When it didn’t drop, I added more.
 Three months later and all my blueberries were dead.
 So, I felt it was necessary to add this cautionary

 Now that you know some basics on blueberry plant care, let’s look at fertilizer.
 Before you look for a good blueberry plant food, remember the importance of mulch.
 Mulch increases soil porosity and moisture retention.
 It encourages the proliferation of blueberries’ shallow, fibrous roots.
 They do not tolerate heavy, clay, calcareous or poorly-drained soil.
 Blueberry fertilizer ratios of 1-1-1 or 1-2-1 are best suited for blueberry culture.
 So, mulch first, then apply a light fertilizer one year after planting.

-If you are looking to go organic, we offer an excellent organic blueberry fertilizer in our store.
+If you are looking to go organic, we offer an excellent assortment of content on the subject in our blog.

 Foliar Application of Blueberry Fertilizer: